 If you’re interested in learning more of the peacemaking principles please contact our ministry manager Gene Nofsinger.

-A Conflict Coach will walk alongside to help you process the conflict biblically.
+A conflict coach will walk alongside to help you process the conflict biblically.
 This is a great step before counseling.
-Assignment of a Conflict Coach involves coaching one party in biblical peacemaking principles.
+Assignment of a conflict coach involves coaching one party in biblical peacemaking principles.
 Get connected with a coach.
-Contact Julie at 330.315.5517.